halfasser/halfasser.github.io/_posts/2019-09-27-The-Portfolio-Saga-(part-one).md

 I've never been a template guy.
 If I use a template, I want to dissect it in order to make it mine.
 Even then, it's like templates **always** have some weird quirk built into it that pisses me off every time I see my website.

+*also...*

+Since I'm no longer a student at Auburn, my Adobe CC subscription is going bye-bye, since my account was paid for by the university.
+I've been wanting to distance myself from the Adobe Hegemony anyway, so that's convenient.

 *so...*

 ## Plan A*